vuejs/v2.vuejs.org/src/v2/guide/components.md

 })
 ```

-<p class="tip">The above example uses JavaScript's [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to make the multi-line template more readable.
+<p class="tip">The above example and some future ones use JavaScript's [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to make multi-line templates more readable.
 These are not supported by Internet Explorer (IE), so if you must support IE and are not transpiling (e.g. with Babel or TypeScript), use [newline escapes](https://css-tricks.com/snippets/javascript/multiline-string-variables-in-javascript/) instead.</p>

 The problem is, this button doesn't do anything: